scylladb/scylladb/docs/operating-scylla/nodetool-commands/removenode.rst

 Nodetool removenode
 ===================

-This command allows you to remove a node from the cluster when the status of the node is Down Normal (DN) and all attempts to restore the node have failed.

-Provide the Host ID of the node to specify which node you want to remove.

-See :doc:`Remove a Node from a Scylla Cluster </operating-scylla/procedures/cluster-management/remove-node>` for more information.

 .. warning::
     You must never use the ``nodetool removenode`` command to remove a running node that can be reached by other nodes in the cluster.
     Before using the command, make sure the node is permanently down and cannot be recovered.